April 11, 2024, by Stephanie Messier | Performance Management

-Francesco Cirillo of Italy created this method in the 1980s.
-It is a smart and simple method for learning and getting through a task list and helps tackle procrastination.
-It’s easy!
-You set a timer for 25 minutes to focus on your work as intently as you humanly can.
-Then at the ring, you take a short break (no longer than 5 minutes) and then repeat another 25 minutes of focussed effort.
+The Pomodoro Technique is a helpful tool for successful working meditation.
+It was created by Italian Francesco Cirillo in the 1980s.
+This technique is a smart and simple way to learn and complete a task list while combating procrastination.
+Here's how it works: set a timer for 25 minutes and focus on your work as intently as possible until the timer rings.
+Then, take a short break (no longer than 5 minutes) and repeat another 25 minutes of focused effort.
+It's as easy as that!

 Sources: